Commission Reference Photo, Size + Background Option Guide

 Quality: The higher quality the reference photo, the more accurate I can draw the subject(s).
 People portraits are complex and the slightest details always matter.
 If the reference photo is low quality and details are hard to see, it may be too difficult for me to achieve accurate facial features.
 I always aim to produce the most accurate and highest quality portrait artwork so I may have to decline commission requests if I think I am unable to accurately draw from your low quality reference photo.

 I will always ask for final changes on any portrait before I send it to you to make sure it’s perfect.
 Nevertheless, for the best possible outcome, it’s always best to send multiple photos.
 That way we can talk about which photo will make the best portrait artwork and go through them together when you request a commission via email.

 Each available portrait size is completed with the up most attention to detail, however the larger sizes 30x40cm+ allow me to capture the most detail possible.
 Most of my clients in the past have chosen their ideal portrait size based on:

 The type of portrait: Full body portraits require larger sizes to fit everything on comfortably while allowing room to add in as much detail as possible.

 Wall space: Some clients prefer small intimate portraits that take up little wall space to suit their homes, others want to fill a large space with a grand bespoke portrait artwork that really catches peoples attention.

-I offer either a blank white background or a colour / colour gradient of your choice included in the price.
+I offer either a blank white / grey background or a colour / colour gradient of your choice included in the price.
 Background colour options are often chosen by the clients personal taste and what complements the portrait.
 If you would like a detailed background illustrated as seen in your photo reference, I can give you a quote based on how complex it is.
 We can discuss all options via email when you request a commission and figure out the best outcome together.

 What colour paper will my commission be drawn on?